Your year-end financial checklist

 The end of the year is a good time to take stock of your current financial standing and make a plan for financial success in the new year.

 If you have debt, work on a plan to pay it down.
 If your debt situation is in order, then take some time to map out a savings strategy.
 How much can you afford to save each month?
-Should the money go in an RRSP?
-TFSA?
-How should you invest it?
+Consider the various savings avenues available to you, such as a High-Interest Savings Account, Registered Retirement Savings Plan (RRSP), a Tax-Free Savings Account (TFSA), or a First Home Savings Account (FHSA).
+As you make these decisions, also consider how you want to grow your savings.

 Deadline: As soon as possible

-A 2018 poll found that 51% of Canadians don’t have a will.
-This statistic is troubling for a number of reasons.
+A recent poll found that half of Canadians don’t have a will.
+This statistic is troubling for a several reasons.
 First and foremost, your will dictates guardianship of minor children.
 If there is no will, the courts decide guardianship and they may not make the same choice you would.
-Having a will also expedites the estate process for your surviving family, potentially reducing costs, leaving more money for them sooner.
-Read more the importance of a will and how to get started.
+Having a will also expedites the estate process for your surviving family, potentially reducing costs and leaving more money for them sooner.
+Read more here about the importance of a will and how to get started.

 Give a gift to your future self by planning an RRSP contribution now.
-The deadline to contribute for the 2019 tax year is March 2, 2020.
+The deadline to contribute for the 2023 tax year is February 29, 2024.
 Start by figuring out how much you should contribute to maximize your tax savings.
 Remember RRSPs are essentially a tax deferral program and contribution amounts can be deducted from your income tax return.
-Also, understanding now how much you want to contribute will help you budget better for what can be, for some, an expensive holiday season.
-You may also want to consider if a TFSA contribution makes more sense for you – here’s a breakdown of RRSP vs TFSA.
+Also, understanding early how much you want to contribute will help you budget better for what can be, for some, an expensive holiday season.
+You may also want to consider if a TFSA (or FHSA) contribution makes more sense for you – here’s a breakdown of RRSP vs TFSA.

-If you have a charitable organization that you like to support, consider making a donation by December 31 to get tax benefits for the 2019 tax year.
-Depending on your income, a $200 donation to a qualified charity could save you about $40 in tax (a combined federal/provincial 20.06% tax credit).
-If you can afford to donate more, additional donations will garner a 45.80% tax credit.
-And that’s just a bonus on top of the positive vibes that come from giving.
+If there is a registered charity that you like to support, consider donating by December 31 to get tax benefits for the 2023 tax year.
+A federal tax credit of 15% can be claimed on your first $200 of donations.
+If you can afford to donate more, additional donations will garner a 29% federal tax credit.
+Provincial credits are also available.
+But the tax credits are just a bonus on top of the positive vibes that come from giving.
 Here are nine tips to make the most of your charity donations, no matter what your income level.

 Deadline: Usually December 31, may vary